cscully-allison/data-ensemble-interview-artifacts/Codes.md

   #### Data's relation to the domain is part of the model
    - P4 speaks extensively on all the collection factors of the model, starting with "I mean, it's kind of"
    - P4 draws the domain, speaks extensively about the application and ties to it throughout
+   - P7 "Yeah, those are examples.
+Exactly what it is depends on the application."

 #### Data is described based on how it is stored

 - P2: "we just take ensembles of data and load them into pandas data frames, and then using those pandas data data frame, perform analysis on that data."
 - P3: "Do you want to know the kind of the structure of the data the way it's stored?"
+- P7: "So this is kind of the high level view a bit more low level, you'll get into like how it's actually organized in memory, and on disk and stuff like that."

 #### Data is described based on how it is accessed